cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn how and where to submit your data, and finally how to search your data using the EOSC tools.
+In the next chapters, you will learn how to submit your data to VizieR, and finally how to search your data using the EOSC tools.